intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 There are several categories of requirements covered by this design:

-* The front-end compiler must issue a diagnostic in some cases when a kernel uses an optional feature.
+* The front-end compiler must issue a diagnostic in some cases when a kernel or device function uses an optional feature.
 However, the front-end compiler must **not** generate a diagnostic in other cases.

 * The runtime must raise an exception when a kernel using optional features is submitted to a device that does not support those features.
 This